 For the more statuesque females of this world, clothes shopping is a minefield at the best of times, especially when you're trying to find the million-dollar outfit to watch your son get married in, but fret not, we're here to help.
 As advocates of celebrating all shapes and sizes, we say emphasise those long legs of yours in slim leg trousers, adding that extra va va voom in a bold print top and statement hat.
 Don't feel the need to shun longer garments, as long as they have clever detailing - frilly cuffs to break up the length or tapering to create curves - you'll look well-proportioned and ever so elegant.
 Shoe-wise, avoid anything too chunky, and if you want to wear a heel, go for it!

-Curves are notoriously difficult to dress.
-You might be larger on bottom but small on top, or vice versa, so it's tricky finding clothes to fit such a sinuous shape.
-However, we know of a few tips and tricks to help you smooth those contours, number one being to 'wear your size'.
+We know of a few tips and tricks to help you dress your gorgeously curvy frame, number one being to 'wear your size'.
 Buying garments too small or too big is a common rookie error.
 The last thing you want is to turn up to your son's nuptials in a super slack skirt or shrunken dress!
-Choose fabrics that hug your figure rather than smother it, tie waists or wrap detailing can work a dream, and if you've ever considered wearing a two-piece trouser suit, now's your chance!
-Blazers are great for balancing a top-heavy figure and tailored trousers teamed with wedges will compliment your bottom half.
-We recommend sticking to pastel colours as they will flatter your shape, as well as being on-trend and occasion-appropriate.
+Choose fabrics that hug your figure rather than smother it; tie waists or wrap detailing can work a dream.
+We recommend wearing pastel colours as they will flatter your shape, as well as being on-trend and occasion-appropriate.
 Don't forget the fancy hat, too!